lzt0901/G3Computer/README.md

 This computer should always have one and only one boot program, which can be loaded either by the "Default IPL" button, or by loading a program file that contains the boot program.

+How cache behaves as the system runs is recorded in "trace.txt".

 ### 2. Running Programs

 All the files are located in the "programs" directory.